Abe confident he can build relationship of trust with Trump

 Japanese Prime Minister Shinzo Abe said Thursday he was confident of building a "relationship of trust" with U.S. President-elect Donald Trump after their meeting to clarify the incoming administration's policy toward the Japan-U.S. alliance and the Asia-Pacific region.

-"I will not go into details or specifics about today's discussions with President-elect Trump, but I do believe that without confidence between the two nations, an alliance would never function in the future," said Abe, who became the first foreign leader to hold a face-to-face meeting with the U.S. president-elect.
+"I will not go into details or specifics about today's discussions with President-elect Trump, but I do believe that without trust between the two nations, an alliance would never function," said Abe, who became the first foreign leader to hold a face-to-face meeting with the U.S. president-elect.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.